Higashiura

 Higashiura (東浦町, Higashiura-chō) is a town located in Chita District, Aichi Prefecture, Japan.
-On 1 October 2019, the town had an estimated population of 49,010 in 20,563 households, and a population density of 1,611 /km².
-This makes the city the most populous town in Aichi Prefecture, surpassing Takahama, Iwakura in population.
+On 31 April 2023, the town had an estimated population of 50,182 in 21,426 households, and a population density of 1,611 /km².
+This makes the town the most populous town in Aichi Prefecture, surpassing Takahama, Iwakura in population.
 The town is also the second most populous town in Japan, being surpassed by Fuchū, Hiroshima.
 The total area was 31.14 sqkm.

 Geography

 Higashiura is located in the northern tip of Chita Peninsula in southern Aichi Prefecture.